 Why Traditional API Integrations Drive Everyone Crazy

-Let me tell you what I see in every client discovery call: they have five different services they need their AI to work with, and each one requires a completely different integration approach.
-By the time we're done, we've got a fragile mess that breaks every time someone updates their API.
+The pattern shows up in nearly every AI integration discovery call: five different services the AI needs to work with, each one requiring a completely different integration approach.
+The end state is a fragile mess that breaks every time someone updates their API.
+For a detailed comparison of these approaches, see our analysis of MCP vs API for AI agent integration.

-The API Integration Tax: Every traditional API integration is a custom snowflake.
+Every traditional API integration is a custom snowflake.
 Different authentication, different data formats, different error handling.
 When Stripe updates their API, you update your code.
 When Salesforce changes something, you're back in there fixing it.
-I've seen teams spend 40% of their time just maintaining integrations.
+Teams running multi-API stacks routinely spend 40% of their engineering time just maintaining integrations.

 What This Actually Means for Your Business